Barron Trump ‘saved’ woman’s life after learning she was beaten by man, court hears

 A friend of Barron Trump says he saved her life by calling the cops after seeing her being beaten up by her ex-boyfriend on a FaceTime call, according to a report.

-The woman, whose name has not been shared publicly, told a London court that she called Trump last January as her ex-boyfriend, Matvei Rumianstev, 22, allegedly started hitting her because he was jealous of her friendship with the president’s son, Metro UK reported on Wednesday.
+The woman, whose name has not been shared publicly, told a London court that she called Trump last January as her ex-boyfriend, Matvei Rumiantsev, 22, allegedly started hitting her because he was jealous of her friendship with the president’s son,

 Trump, 19, reached out to authorities in the UK, telling the 911 operator, “I just got a call from a girl I know.
 She’s getting beaten up.”